Mitix-EPI/Epitech-All-Projects/README.md

 *The projects are sorted from the first to the last.*

+I obtained `A` marks for both of my Tek1 firsts semesters.

 | Projects Names | Descriptions | Duration (days) |
 |     :---:      |    :---:    |      :---:      |
 | [My Hunter] | Reproduce [Duck Hunt] game :duck::gun:.
 Scores, target, ennemies and progressive difficulty are implemented in the game.
 I also add my touch of fun by adding references to [JUL], the famous french rapper.
 The game is very fun to play.
 Many people in the promotion tried to beat their scores ! | :two::four: |